 When you invest time and money into a trade show exhibit, it’s crucial that you and your staff understand, and eventually reach, your trade show objectives.
 Otherwise, you will end up going through the motions without a clear strategy to follow or measurable goals to track.
 Usually, people will say that they exhibit at trade shows to show off their products or expand their network.
-But, trade shows can be used for more specific objectives, such as launching a new product.
+However, trade shows can be used for more specific objectives, such as launching a new product.

 Let’s learn more about these three common trade show objectives, the considerations for each, and how to best achieve your goals.

 Do you have a new product or service that you’re launching?
 The best way to get it in front of a large, targeted audience is by exhibiting at a trade show.
 Your trade show booth should complement the new product or service and highlight its most important features.
 Be sure that your staff is well trained and can answer questions from potential customers.

 To increase engagement, have your product available for people to try.
 Perform product demonstrations and consider offering free trials or samples, if possible.
 If your product or service isn’t quite as hands on, you’ll have to think outside the box.
 For example, virtual reality (VR) or augmented reality (AR) use interactive elements to show audiences what your product or service would be like.

 Many businesses exhibit at trade shows to grow their list of leads.
 Trade shows are a great place to do this because you can connect with a highly targeted group of people.
 Even though some of your best prospects are right in front of you, there is still a lot of competition at trade shows.
 You must know how you will draw attendees to your booth.

 Signage and eye-catching graphics remain important, but you need more than this to capture widespread attention.
 Consider how you can implement interactive technology, such as VR, AR, kiosks, video games and storytelling.
 People also love free stuff, so have incentives for those who stop by, such as branded swag, sample products or the chance to win a gift basket or gift card.